-More than 700 people have engaged in our two elearning courses for education professionals this year.
+More than 700 people have engaged in our two eLearning courses for education professionals this year.
 Of those completing the feedback section, 90% said their knowledge and understanding around epilepsy had increased since doing the training.
 The same number also said they also felt more confident about supporting young people with epilepsy.

+Voice, policy and influencing

+In October, we launched our #UnderstandMyEpilepsy campaign, standing shoulder to shoulder with young people living with epilepsy across the UK to tackle the issue of inclusion.

+Voice & Support

 For every pupil who feels scared in the classroom.
 For every hard-working student failing their exams.
 For the top scoring footballer benched for the game.
 The adventurer not allowed to go on camp.
 The dancer not allowed at the disco.